Elana Lee Graham takes lead in Las Vegas Justice Court race

-Early returns showed that political newcomer Elana Lee Graham had a strong lead against James Dean Leavitt in their Las Vegas Justice Court race.
+Incomplete election results favored political newcomer Elana Lee Graham over James Dean Leavitt in their Las Vegas Justice Court race.

 “I feel good,” Graham told the Las Vegas Review-Journal late Tuesday.
 “I feel relieved.
 It was hard in a lot of different ways.
 I’m just glad we came out on top.”